 Complex General Surgical Oncology Fellowship

 The program combines rigorous training in clinical surgical oncology with nonsurgical oncologic modalities and research.
-Three new clinical fellows are appointed each year for a total of six fellows over a two-year fellowship period.
-Our program follows the guidelines set forth by the ACGME.
+We appoint three new clinical fellows each year for six fellows over a two-year fellowship period.

 The close collaboration of City of Hope clinicians and basic scientists creates an environment with immense potential for medical discovery and innovation.
-As part of this vibrant community, fellows have the opportunity to learn from top cancer specialists.
+As part of this vibrant community, fellows can learn from top cancer specialists.

-Surgical Oncology fellows gain practical insight into cancer’s clinical manifestations, as well as the experience needed to manage patients at all stages of the disease.
-Fellows spend two years on focused clinical surgical oncology rotations as the only fellow.
-Services include rotations on Breast, Hepatopancreatobiliary, Colorectal, Peritoneal Service Malignancy, Gynecologic Oncology, Upper Gastrointestinal and Mixed Tumor.
-Fellows are trained in advanced laparoscopic and robotic upper gastrointestinal, colorectal, thoracic and gynecologic surgery.
+Surgical Oncology fellows gain practical insight into cancer's clinical manifestations and the experience needed to manage patients at all stages of the disease.
+Fellows spend two years on focused clinical surgical oncology rotations as the only fellows.
+Services include Breast, Hepatopancreatobiliary, Colorectal, Peritoneal Service Malignancy, Gynecologic Oncology, Upper Gastrointestinal and Mixed Tumor rotations.
+We train fellows in advanced laparoscopic and robotic upper gastrointestinal, colorectal, thoracic and gynecologic surgery.
 Each fellow completes an average of 40-50 complex, advanced laparoscopic/robotic cases.

 Clinical Trials